-Dickens’s emphasis on the picturesque in Clerkenwell in 1840 (looking back to the 1770s and beyond) bears comparison with post-World-War-One treatments blending this view with a contrary one, for example in the anti-slum campaigning journalism of Barnes and the naturalist fiction of Arnold Bennett.
+Dickens’s emphasis on the picturesque in Clerkenwell in 1840 (looking back to the 1770s and beyond) bears comparison with post-World-War-One treatments blending this view with a contrary one, for example in the anti-slum campaigning journalism of Harry Barnes and the naturalist fiction of Arnold Bennett.
 The word ‘Clerkenwell’ functions in a mantra-like fashion throughout Bennett’s 1923 novel Riceyman Steps.
 The main setting of this novel is considerably to the north west of the old centre of Clerkenwell on stairs that are a public street (the Steps of the novel’s title), leading from the grinding traffic noise of the King’s Cross Road to a declined and cramped square, closely based on the real-life Granville Square.
 The area was, in effect, a suburb of Clerkenwell, developed by the 1840s on land long part of the parish but formerly covered in fields (SoL 47: 264–297).
 In the opening paragraph of Riceyman Steps, King’s Cross Road is identified as being ‘in the great metropolitan industrial district of Clerkenwell’ (Bennett [1923]: 1).
 This identifier might not make Clerkenwell sound very picturesque.
 But Henry Earlforward, the miserly book-dealer protagonist of Bennett’s novel, is a Clerkenwell patriot, raised in the area.
 He is anxious to show its medieval survivals – ‘the quarter of the great churches’ – to the woman he is courting (Ibid., 62).
 Myddelton Square in Riceyman Steps exemplifies ‘the more romantic leafy regions of Clerkenwell’ (Ibid., 176).
 In both novels, there is a sense completely lacking from Demos, of Clerkenwell as a world in itself, complete with its own higher and lower levels, while it might also be the complete reversal of another London: the upper world of ‘society’ and the West End.

-At the end of the century the novelist Alan Hollinghurst continued these traditions but in travel writing not fiction.
-He presented himself as that characteristically London figure the intra-city commuter, resident in one district but knowing another intimately by travelling to it and working there every day.
+At the end of the twentieth century the novelist Alan Hollinghurst continued these traditions but in travel writing not fiction.
+He presented himself as that characteristic London figure the intra-city commuter, resident in one district but knowing another intimately by travelling to it and working there every day.
 Clerkenwell, after all, had long been an employment centre for Londoners living elsewhere, especially northwards.
-In an essay contrasting his adoptive hometown London with Houston, Texas, Hollinghurst (1999) identified the blend of past, present and future within a tight, walkable urbanity as characteristic of the former, in contrast with the very different North American mode represented by the latter.
+In an essay contrasting his adoptive hometown London with Houston, Texas, Hollinghurst (1999) identified the blend of past, present and future within a tight, walkable urbanity as characteristic of the former city, in contrast with the very different North American mode represented by the latter.
 He called the piece ‘From Hampstead to Houston’.
-A London of Hampstead on the heights, Clerkenwell and Camden below, is very much one Gissing would have recognised.
-In Houston, awareness of ‘different types of ruin’ and what it means to be a boomtown, brings to mind Clerkenwell for Hollinghurst (199: 165).
+A London of Hampstead on the heights, with Clerkenwell and Camden below, is very much one Gissing would have recognised.
+In Houston, awareness of ‘different types of ruin’ and what it means to be a boomtown, brings to mind Clerkenwell for Hollinghurst (199, 165).
 Clerkenwell, for him, does not surround a priory or even an east-west road cutting through it, but the north-south axis of the mid-Victorian Farringdon Road and Metropolitan Railway, ‘clustered around a deep railway cutting halfway between the City and West End’.
-Hollinghurst notes the arrival of expensive restaurants and laments the demolition of a vast warehouse made picturesque (‘Piranesian’) by age, together with ‘small-scale Victorian commercial building’ which in this view seems to have character – in contrast with the ‘anonymous’ (but equally commercial) architecture that replaces it.
+Hollinghurst notes the arrival of expensive restaurants and laments the demolition of a vast warehouse made picturesque (‘Piranesian’) by age, together with a ‘small-scale Victorian commercial building’ which in this view seems to have character – in contrast with the ‘anonymous’ (but equally commercial) architecture that replaces it.
 Clearly neither Gissing nor Bennett would have found anything aesthetically pleasing about the buildings mourned by Hollinghurst.
-Dickens in Barnaby Rudge, meanwhile, wrote about an era before those buildings were even built but precision metal trades animated his Clerkenwell, too, with his locksmith character a forerunner of Hollinghurst’s ‘watchmenders’.
+Dickens in Barnaby Rudge, meanwhile, wrote about an era before those buildings were even built, but precision metal trades animated his Clerkenwell, too, with his locksmith character a forerunner of Hollinghurst’s ‘watchmenders’.